Duannie/c2t_hccs/README.md

 Kolmafia script to handle a seal clubber community service run with my set of skills and IotMs.

+This is a fork of Zdrvst's hccs script, it is a glorious mess of a script made possible when I Dr. Frankensteined bits of codes from many other CS scripts.

 This is a continual work-in-progress.
 It is not likely to run out-of-the-box for most, but others may be able to glean things from it.
 To see what is needed to run smoothly without changes, see: https://cheesellc.com/kol/profile.php?u=Duan

 ## Usage